z0zero/latihan-express-v5/README.md

 # Book API - Express.js v5 with MySQL

-A simple REST API for managing books using Express.js v5 and MySQL database.
+A simple REST API for managing books using Express.js v5 and MySQL database with JWT authentication.

 ## Requirements